Where We Work

 Devastated Healthcare System

-Approximately 2.8 million people are in need of humanitarian assistance.
+3.3 million people are estimated to be in need

 Our Response